 One of the first steps to getting free DTv is to find transmitter towers in your area.
-Then with a little planning, and understanding best reception practices and signal factors, you can get the most stations possible.
+Then with a little planning, and understanding best reception practices (Getting Free TV) and signal factors, you can get the most stations possible.
 Antenna selection depends on frequency bands, coverage, and antenna gain needed.
 Signal loss from cabling depends on cable length(s), signal splitters and connections.
 Outside Antennas should be properly grounded for best reception and safety.

 |DIGITAL vs ANALOG BROADCAST|

 Over-the-Air (OTA) digital television (DTv) requires a stronger signal than analog TV.
 Additionally, most DTv broadcast are in the UHF frequency band instead of the VHF band.
 UHF signals are higher in frequency and do not pass through or around objects as well as VHF signals.
 Also, over-the-air transmission and cable losses are greater at UHF frequencies.
 Antennas that picked up analog TV signals will also pick up digital TV signals, if the signal is strong enough.

 A digital television's picture quality is either 100%, or nothing.
 There is not a gradual degradation of picture for weaker signals, it's a steep cutoff.
 In contrast analog pictures degrade gradually, weaker signals have more noise or snow in the picture.

 Analog TV broadcast in the United States ended June 12th (Friday), 2009.
 Since the introduction of digital TV, the number of over-the-air network channels has dramatically increased.

 The old analog TV channels were the same as their broadcast Radio Frequency (RF) channel, one network per channel.

 Digital TV can broadcast multiple channels in 1 RF channel, and uses 2 types of channels;